Flenniken Public Library

 Website: www.flenniken.org / Main Number: 724-966-5263

-The Library provides free educational resources and entertainment opportunities to Greene County residents of all ages.
-This is made possible by making diverse resources available in a variety of formats.
+Flenniken provides free educational resources and opportunities for personal growth and enjoyment to Greene County residents of all ages.
+This is made possible by making diverse resources available in a variety of formats to patrons.
 By participating in the WAGGIN Library Network, card holders may borrow from a collection of over 800,000 items including books, DVDs, magazines, audio books, music CDs, puppets, and more.
-The library also has digital resources that are available 24/7 including eBooks, downloadable audiobooks, streaming and downloadable music, and access to over 25 databases covering topics such as health, business, career training, genealogy, even college prep!
-The weekly early literacy classes for toddlers and preschoolers teach young children (and parents) the benefits of reading together and prepare kids for kindergarten.
+The library also provides digital resources that are available 24/7 including eBooks, downloadable audiobooks, streaming & downloadable music, and access to over 25 databases covering topics such as health, business, career training, genealogy, even college prep!
+Educational programs bring learning outside of the classroom and beyond school age.
+Our weekly early literacy classes for toddlers & preschoolers teach young children and parents the benefits of reading together and prepare children for kindergarten.
 The Greene County Reading Competition and Book Club tie-in promotes reading among all grade-school levels.
 The Library supports Teen Education through STEM training, college and career workshops, and more.
-Computer and technology classes are open to all ages and special seminars catering to adults take place at the library as well as a local senior center each month.
-For flexibility, the Library also offers Gale Courses, 6-week online classes comparable to community college courses—FREE with a library card.
-During summer months, the educational programs are expanded to help prevent the loss of reading-level skills while also promoting the Library as a “Third Place” (outside of home and school) where children can thrive during school break.
-This year's theme for the summer reading program is "Oceans of Possibilities", and they are happy to announce Mrs. Norma Kelley will be rejoining the staff to help.
-Classes and special events will be held, beginning with the Tiny Tim Tomatoes project on June 10th at 11:00 am, throughout the summer.
-Weekly classes will be held Monday through Fridays with free lunch for children everyday at noon.
-Flenniken provides nutritional lunches to children under 18 as a part of the Greene County Summer Food Program.
-Thanks to a partnership with Domestic Violences Services of Southwestern Pennsylvania, Flenniken Library's Community Garden has been completely redone.
-Vegetables grown in the garden are available to the community free of charge.
-A food festival was held on May 14th showcasing foods that can be made from garden veggies.
-A planting day was held on May 21st to start the growing season.
-Also, through a grant from the EQT Foundation, the Outdoor Bookloacker will be arriving this summer.
-These lockers will give patrons the flexibility to have items placed in the lockers to pick up at their convenience, 24 hours a day.
-And, last but not least, check out Flenniken's app called Beanstack.
-Beanstack can be accessed on your computer or through the mobile app on any device.
-There are many reading challenges available to participate in.
-During the summer, all ages can participate in the summer reading challenge.
-Participating is easy.
-Create your account, log your books, and enter to win!
-Be sure to follow them on Facebook at www.facebook.com/flennikenlibrary.
-For more information, visit Flenniken Public Library website or give them a call at 724-966-5263. |
+Computer and Technology classes are open to all ages and special seminars catering to adults take place at the library as well as at a local senior center monthly.
+A community garden provides not only learning opportunities when it comes to gardening, but also free produce available to everyone.
+For flexibility, Flenniken also offers Gale Courses, 6-week online classes comparable to community college courses—FREE with a library card.
+During summer months, all of these educational programs are expanded to help prevent the loss of reading-level skills while also promoting the Library as a “Third Place” (outside of home and school) where children can thrive during the extended school break.
+In 2019, the library provided programs for more than 250 individual children.
+Over the course of 6 weeks, attendance at library programs almost topped 1,500.
+The number of Children’s books borrowed during this short period is triple that of other months.
+Flenniken provides both physical and intellectual nourishment for all ages.
+The Library is for EVERYONE.
+Public libraries can now meet the needs of their onsite and online library users by providing Gale Courses, an instructor-lead online educational program designed to provide quality personal, professional, and career development.
+Hundreds of online courses focused on educational and career development, along with personal enrichment - e.g., business development, writing skills, learning a language, and all levels of computer/technology offerings.
+Gale Courses are available through the Flenniken website for patrons to access at home or in the library and paid for by WAGGIN at the district level.
+Examples of patron success stories are: